Forward trijet production in proton-nucleus collisions: gluon initiated channel: Rapidity divergence: recovering the real part of the JIMWLK

 where the overall $1/z_g$ factor, which gives rise to the logarithmic rapidity divergence, comes from the Lorentz-invariant phase space measure of the radiated gluon, and $H^{(\rm real)}_{\rm JIMWLK}$ is the real part of the JIMWLK Hamiltonian.

-Before diving into any calculation, let us anticipate which contributions possess rapidity divergence.
+Before carrying out the calculation, let us anticipate which contributions possess rapidity divergence.
 Only diagrams where the slow gluon is emitted adjacent to the shockwave contribute to the rapidity divergence; and hence, to the JIMWLK evolution of the color operators.
-This was noted in the calculation of trijets for the quark initiated channel in Ref.~\cite{Iancu:2018hwa}.
+This was noted in the calculation of trijets for the quark-initiated channel in Ref.~\cite{Iancu:2018hwa}.
 The instantaneous amplitudes do not contribute in the slow gluon limit, as they are power suppressed by the longitudinal momentum of the gluon.